 Humanitec added a layer of flexibility to the development setup, to allow the team to create and destroy environments based on other environments as needed to suit their needs.

 Why don’t you try it yourself?
-Start a free trial or book a demo with our DevOps experts.
+Start a free trial or join a webinar with our DevOps experts.